BeeGroup-cimne/CR_BCN_KPIs/README.md

 ## License

-This project is licensed under the European Union Public License (EUPL), Version 1.2.
+This project is licensed under the **European Union Public License (EUPL), Version 1.2.**

 You may obtain a copy of the license at:

 https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12

-Unless required by applicable law or agreed to in writing, software distributed under this license is distributed on an "AS IS" basis, without warranties or conditions of any kind.
+Unless required by applicable law or agreed to in writing, software distributed under this license is distributed **on an "AS IS" basis**, without warranties or conditions of any kind.

 © 2025 Jose Manuel Broto, Gerard Mor